Skip to main content Skip to footer

 }

-Simple PDF File
+Angular PDF Viewer_PDF File

-This completes the basics of configuring GcPdfViewer in an Angular application; you can download the sample implementing the above-defined scenarios from here.
-Make sure to install the GcPdfViewer package to get the sample working.
+This completes the basics of configuring the Document Solutions Angular PDF Viewer in an Angular application.
+Download the sample that we built throughout the article to check it out.
+Make sure to install the DsPdfViewer NPM package to get the sample working.

-Work on PDFs in Angular on your own by downloading a FREE trial of Document Solutions for PDF
+Work on PDFs in Angular on your own by downloading a FREE trial of Document Solutions for PDF.

 comments powered by Disqus